CPCLab/lister/README.md

 Requirement: a *.docx file adhering to annotation rules.

-1. Create SOP according to the above annotation rules, save it into a *.docx file.
+1. Create an experiment entry according to the above annotation rules, save it into a *.docx file.
-2. Ensure that the code under  `PARSING FROM ELABFTW CONTENT` block is commented.
+2. Ensure that the code blocks under  `PARSING FROM ELABFTW CONTENT` ,  `PARSING FROM MARKDOWN`, `FROM ELAB`  and `FROM MARKDOWN`block are commented.
-3. Uncomment the code block under  `# PARSING FROM DOCX DOCUMENT`.
+3. Uncomment the code blocks under  `PARSING FROM DOCX DOCUMENT` and `FROM MARKDOWN`.
-4. Change the output directory/filename (last line).
+4. Change the output directory/filename.
 5. Change the input directory/file name in the python script .
 6. Run the script.

 ## Using an eLabFTW experiment entry via API

-Requirement: an eLabFTW experiment entry adhering to annotation rules, the experiment number from that experiment and eLabFTW API Token from your user account.
+Requirement: 1) an eLabFTW experiment entry adhering to annotation rules, 2) the experiment number from that experiment and 3) eLabFTW API Token from your user account.

 1. Create SOP according to the above annotation rules, save it into an experiment.
+2. Ensure that the code blocks under `PARSING FROM DOCX DOCUMENT` , `PARSING FROM MARKDOWN`, `FROM DOCX` and `FROM MARKDOWN`block are commented.
+3. Uncomment the code blocks under `PARSING FROM ELAB DOCUMENT` and `ROM MARKDOWN`.
+4. Change the output directory/filename.
+5. Change the API token, API endpoint URL, and experiment ID in the python script.
+6. Run the script.

+## Using a Markdown file as an input

+Requirement: 1) an  experiment entry adhering to annotation rules in Markdown format.

+1. Create SOP according to the above annotation rules, save it into an experiment in \*.MD format.
-2. Ensure that the code under `# PARSING FROM DPCX DOCUMENT` block is commented.
+2. Ensure that the code blocks under `PARSING FROM DOCX DOCUMENT` , `PARSING FROM ELABFTW CONTENT`, `FROM ELAB` and `FROM DOCX`block str commented.
-3. Uncomment the code block under `# PARSING FROM ELABFTW CONTENT`.
+3. Uncomment the code block under `PARSING FROM DOCX DOCUMENT` and `FROM MARKDOWN`.
-4. Change the output directory/filename (last line).
+4. Change the output directory/filename.
 5. Change the input directory/file name in the python script.
 6. Run the script.